shvilam/LocalCacheLoader/README.md

 Help is needed!
 ---------------
-        Help is needed for the NetStream loader it doesn't have the optimal solution it first save the file to local disc and then play. it will be perfect if it could buffer the stream and in end create file out of it.
+_Help is needed for the NetStream loader it doesn't have the optimal solution it first save the file to local disc and then play. t will be perfect if it could buffer the stream and in end create file out of it._

 ## Code Example